cwcrypto/arwen-eth-contracts/README.md

 ## Project File Structure

 - `contracts`: All solidity (.sol) source files.
-- `migrations`: Migration scripts used by `truffle migrate` command.
 - `test`: Tests for the contracts written in typescript and utilizing web3.js and truffle's contract abstractions.
 See [test section](#testing) for more details.

-### Auto-generated (gitignored)

-- `node_modules`: node dependencies (from `package.json`).
-Run `npm install` to make sure all dependencies are installed.
-- `build`: This directory is created to store build artifacts once you run `truffle compile`.
-It contains the ABIs of the contracts as well as metadata used by truffle's migration/deployment features.
-- `types`: This directory is created by Typechain and contains auto-generated typescript definitions for compiled contracts.

 ## Testing

 Contract unit tests can be written in typescript using the `mocha` test runner and `chai` assertion library.
 The Truffle testing environment leverages truffle's [contract abstractions](https://github.com/trufflesuite/truffle-contract) to deploy/interact with smart contracts on the blockchain.

-### Web3.js

-The [web3.js@1.0](https://web3js.readthedocs.io/en/1.0/index.html) module contains many useful ethereum utilities for:

-- Querying balances of ethereum addresses
-- ABI encoding data
-- Crypto utils for hashing, generating keys, signing data

 ### [Typechain](https://github.com/ethereum-ts/TypeChain)

 This module automatically generates typescript definintion files for your compiled smart contracts.
 It can be configured to target truffle's contract build artifacts.
 This project was based on the boiler-plate truffle-typechain [sample project](https://github.com/ethereum-ts/truffle-typechain-example).

-### Typescript Modules

-- @types/mocha: Types for mocha testing framework
-- @types/node: Types for node.js standard library
-- @types/bignumber.js: Types for js big number library which is used by web3.js
-- truffle-typings: Types for truffle utilities

 ### Other Testing Resources